 Of course, physical health isn’t just about how fast you can run.
-Not getting enough rest has been linked to many diseases such as heart disease, high blood pressure and stroke – all of which you will want to avoid if you want a higher dacadoo health score.
+Not getting enough rest has been linked to many diseases such as heart disease, high blood pressure and stroke.

 It’s also important if you have weight loss goals, as sleep deficiency has been linked to obesity.
 When you are asleep, your hormones balance themselves out, which has an impact on whether you feel hungry and want to eat.
 This means that getting 40 winks every night is vital if you are trying to get down to a healthy weight range, which will have an overall impact on your general health.

 Getting your recommended eight hours is especially important if you are trying to start or expand your family as a lack of sleep has been directly linked to fertility, while it also boosts your immune system to help fight off infections.